ChristofferKarlsson/compute-engine-workshop/1-instances/README.md

 service nginx reload
 ```

+* Verify the result (you might need to wait a few seconds and do a hard refresh)

 ## Startup scripts
 There are not an awful amount of manual steps that you need to replicate to have one more machine setup with nginx that show your IP and hostname.
 But this is just a small example, and in the real world, there would probably be a lot more!